-The Queensland Government’s economic recovery strategy from COVID-19 will build on traditional strengths like the state’s resources industry and invest in future infrastructure.
+The Queensland Government’s economic recovery strategy from COVID-19 continues to build on traditional strengths, like the state’s resources industry and investing in future infrastructure.

-Building vital infrastructure will help create jobs in construction and stimulate growth in Queensland’s regional economies.
+Building vital infrastructure helps create jobs in construction and stimulate growth in Queensland’s regional economies.
 It also ensures new supplies of gas are available into the future.
 These supplies will assist in driving down gas prices and support new industry.

-Part of the recovery plan for Central Queensland includes investigating a potential new 500km gas pipeline to connect gas reserves in the Bowen Basin to the east coast domestic market and overseas customers.
+The study will investigate the potential for infrastructure, including a gas pipeline to connect gas reserves in the Bowen Basin to the east coast domestic market and overseas customers.

 Benefits of a new gas pipeline

-Gas is a critical energy source for Queensland’s manufacturing sector, and a more affordable gas supply will support jobs in our supply chain and industries as well as providing gas to firm electricity supplies, allowing the integration of greater volumes of renewable electricity.
+Gas is a critical energy source for Queensland’s manufacturing sector.
+A more affordable gas supply will support jobs in our supply chain and industries as well as providing gas to firm electricity supplies, allowing the integration of greater volumes of renewable electricity.

-Increasing supply to the east coast will not only mean more affordable gas for domestic customers, but more competitive trade with export markets.
+Increasing supply to the east coast will not only mean more affordable gas for domestic customers but will provide more royalties for Queensland and jobs for Queenslanders..

-A gas pipeline connecting the Bowen Basin can potentially reduce fugitive gas emissions from the resources industry, contributing towards Queensland’s transition to a low carbon economy.
+A gas pipeline connecting the Bowen Basin can potentially reduce fugitive gas emissions from the resources industry, contributing towards Queensland’s transition to a low-carbon economy.